vpeschenkov/Predator/README.md

 # Predator

 **Predator** is a minimalistic screensaver for macOS based on predator's countdown timer.
-Don't worry you mac doesn't blow 😄.
+Don't worry your mac doesn't blow 😄.
 It is completely open source, feel free to contribute!

 ## Compatibility